A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 Manhattan’s usual menu comes with such New York-themed fare as the South Street Cedar Plank or the Manhattan’s Prime Rib.
 On Sundays, though, the restaurant becomes one of the premier brunch stops in Toledo, with its all-you-can-eat buffet featuring a slew of traditional breakfast items, as well as a bottomless coffee and Mimosa included.

-“We hope you think of Reynolds Garden Cafe as your ‘home away from home,'” Mustafa and Candi Ilgin write on the front page of their menu, and given the array of delicious breakfast comfort foods featured on the inside, it’s easy to feel right at home.
-Highlights include a juicy NY Strip Steak and a wide selection of crepes and Belgian waffles.
+Included with Rosie’s vast lunch and dinner cuisine is a tasty summer brunch.
+Alongside Italian-themed options, such as breakfast pizzas, paninis, and amaretto-dressed chicken and waffles, diners can couple their meal with a mimosa or Bloody Mary.

-Rumors — V
+Rumors

 5205 Monroe St

-419-841-4529 | Rumorstoledo.com
+419-841-4529 | rumorstoledo.com

-Brunch bargain hunters would be well served to check out Rumors, which in addition to its amazing dinner menu featuring falafel, steaks and more, offers half-price breakfast items until noon.
+Brunch bargain hunters would be well served to check out Rumors, which in addition to its amazing dinner menu featuring falafil, steaks and more, offers half-price breakfast items until noon and continues serving until 5pm.

 Sunrise Skillet